qjadud1994/Text_Detector/README.md

 ---

-## TextBoxes++ 특징
+## TextBoxes++
-- SSD 구조를 사용하며, vertical offset을 추가하여 bbox proposal을 한다.
+- SSD structure is used, and vertical offset is added to make bbox proposal.
-- TextBoxes와 구조는 같지만, Quad Box를 위한 offset이 추가되었다.
+- The structure is the same as TextBoxes, but the offset for the QuadBox has been added.
 - 4d-anchor box(xywh) offset -> (4+8)-d anchor box(xywh + x0y0x1y1x2y2x3y3) offset
-- last conv : 3x5 -> quad box에 최적화된 receptive field를 갖게 하기 위함
+- last conv : 3x5 -> To have a receptive field optimized for the quad box

 ![screensh](https://github.com/qjadud1994/OCR_Detector/blob/master/photos/textboxes_2.PNG)
 ![screensh](https://github.com/qjadud1994/OCR_Detector/blob/master/photos/textboxes_1.PNG)

-## RetinaNet 특징
+## RetinaNet
-- one-stage object detection 중에서 간단하며 성능이 좋은 모델
+- Simple one-stage object detection and good performance
-- FPN (Feature Pyramid Network)를 사용하여 다양한 level의 feature들을 활용가능하다.
+- FPN (Feature Pyramid Network) allows various levels of features to be used.
 - output : 1-d score + 4d-anchor box offset
 - cls loss = focal loss, loc loss = smooth L1 loss
-- ImageNet pre-trained weight initialize는 필수! -> loss가 폭발, 그냥 학습이 안된다..!
+- ImageNet pre-trained weight initialize required! -> loss explode, just can not learn!
-- batch norm freeze도 필수! -> freeze 시키지않으면 성능이 반 이상 하락한다. 또한 box offset은 어느정도 찾긴 하지만, classification이 엉망이다.
+- batch norm freeze is also required!
+If you do not freeze, your learning will not work.
-- freeze BN 또는 Group Norm을 사용하면 잘동작한다. 하지만 GN는 학습 속도 (group=32)가 느리며, freeze BN과 큰 성능차이가 없었다.
+- Freeze BN or Group Norm works well.
+However, GN was slow (group = 32) and there was no significant performance difference with freeze BN.
 ![screensh](https://github.com/qjadud1994/OCR_Detector/blob/master/photos/RetinaNet.png)

 ## Encode
-1. 각 grid마다 anchor box들을 정의한다.
+1. Define anchor boxes for each grid.
-2. GT box와 anchor box간의 IoU를 구한다.
+2. Obtain the IoU between the GT box and the anchor box.
-3. 각 anchor box는 IoU가 가장 큰 GT box로 할당된다.
+3. Each anchor box is assigned to the largest GT box with IoU.
-4. 이 때, IoU > 0.5 : Text(label=1)  /  0.4 < IoU < 0.5 : Ignore(label=-1)  /  IoU < 0.4 : non-text(label=0) 으로 할당된다.
+4. At this time, IoU> 0.5: Text (label = 1) / 0.4 <IoU <0.5: Ignore (label = -1) / IoU <0.4: non-text (label = 0).
-5. 아래 식을 이용해 anchor box coordinate encode를 수행한다.
+5. Perform anchor box coordinate encoding using the following formula.

 ---

-## 최종 결과
+## Results

 | Framework   | Dataset     | Hmean    |   backbone  | input size | training scale | cls thresh | nms thresh  | iter    | weights |
 |:--------:   | :----:   |  :--------: |  :------:  |  :----------:  |  :------:  |  :------:   |:-----:  |:-----:  | :-----:  |